prisma-labs/graphql-framework-experiment/docs/architecture.md

 Directionally Nexus is on a good track, but there is work still left to do.
 The names are a bit confusing when you dig into the details, and the supposed separation between worktime/runtime has undesirable "loopholes" because of reflection.
 Details;

 1. Runtime dimension does not mean plugging exclusively into what is run in your production code.
-There are actually reasons to plug into the runtime for ostensibly worktime beneit...
+There are actually reasons to plug into the runtime for ostensibly worktime benefit...
 This is due to Nexus' so-called reflection system, wherein the app is run in the background during development for development purposes.

 2. The rationale for splitting worktime from runtime is clear, tree-shaking alone makes the case for it.
 However the separation between worktime and testing is less clear, perhaps nonsense, and so may be revisited in the future.